Vangelis releases a rock album. No, seriously, this album has vocals and guitars for a tactile, psychedelic experience.

 Until now, the idea that Yes would invite Vangelis to try out as Rick Wakeman’s replacement was always a head scratcher for me; his sterile space music seemed incompatible with the organic music of Yes.
 Listening to Earth, however, you’ll hear the connection, particularly where this intersects with the musical sensibilities of Jon Anderson, whose Olias of Sunhillow followed a similar path.
 After hearing Earth, I’m actually disappointed that Vangelis didn’t replace Wakeman, as it would have been an exciting collaboration.

 Another baffling point for me personally has been the ineffectiveness of the Jon and Vangelis records.
 Earth + Olias should have equalled a great album.
 Instead, the pair followed the path of “My Face In The Rain,” which marries Vangelis’ synthesizers with vocals (here courtesy of Robert Fitoussi) to enervating effect.
 Oh, and Earth is also a concept album, apparently.
 The liner notes make mention of the history of the world’s music or something like that.
 I don’t hear anything in the songs that suggests an historical timeline, although Vangelis does bring in lots of different global elements.
-I suspect it’s more a matter of Vangelis believing he needed to have a concept to tie the music together; he wouldn’t be the first progressive artists to choose a grandiose staging for his work.
+I suspect it’s more a matter of Vangelis believing he needed to have a concept to tie the music together; he wouldn’t be the first progressive artist to choose a grandiose staging for his work (I’m looking at you, RW).

 Vangelis fans will want to own Earth to hear what Vangelis sounds like as a rock star.
 “Come On,” “Let It Happen” and “He-O” (the latter written by Aphrodite’s Child guitarist Anargyros Koulouris) are fascinating glimpses into what might have been.
 The spoken word mixtures, “A Song” and “We Were All Uprooted,” are also very interesting and ahead of their time; you wonder if Brian Eno might have owned a copy of Earth.
 Honestly, there aren’t a whole lot of surprises in the world of Vangelis.
 His artistry has been a refinement of his unique, trademark style for most of his career.
 Earth is the most pleasant surprise you’ll find in his catalog, at least that I’ve yet encountered.
 It’s not his best album – not even among his best five albums – but it is an exciting bridge between his past and future.